Four-manifolds, geometries and knots: -Actions and foliations by circles

 (2)\qua The conditions are again necessary.
 If they hold then $B/A$ is infinite, so $B$ has one end and hence is a $PD_3$-group, by Theorem 4.5.
-Since $B/A$ is torsion free it is a $PD_2$-group, by Bowditch's Theorem, and so $\pi/A$ is the fundamental group of a mapping torus, $N$ say.
+Since $B/A$ is torsion-free it is a $PD_2$-group, by Bowditch's Theorem, and so $\pi/A$ is the fundamental group of a mapping torus, $N$ say.
 As $Wh(\pi)=0$, by Theorem 6.4, $M$ is simple homotopy equivalent to the total space $E$ of an $S^1$-bundle over $N$.
-Since $\pi\times Z$ is square root closed accessible $M\times S^1$ is homeomorphic to $E\times S^1$ [Ca73], and so $M$ is $s$-cobordant to $E$. \end{proof}
+Since $\pi\times\mathbb{Z}$ is square root closed accessible $M\times S^1$ is homeomorphic to $E\times S^1$ \cite{[Ca73]}, and so $M$ is $s$-cobordant to $E$.